ntno/mkdocs-terminal/documentation/docs/configuration/extensions/python-markdown.md

 # Python Markdown

-Terminal for MkDocs is compatible with some of the [Python Markdown]{target="_blank"} extensions.
+Terminal for MkDocs is compatible with some of the [Python Markdown] extensions.
 The following is a list of all extensions which have been tested with this theme, linking to documentation which explain how they can be used.

   [Python Markdown]: https://python-markdown.github.io/extensions/